Emphysema

 Apps reviewed by Healthify

-You may find it useful to look at some quit smoking apps, and breathing apps.
+You may find it useful to look at some Quit smoking apps, COPD apps and Breathing apps.

 It can be distressing and frustrating to have breathing difficulties.
 Get help or find support when things are tough.
 Ask your healthcare provider about local support groups for COPD in your area.
 For more support services, see support services for COPD.